MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 >The primary reason for this limitation is to maintain a clear network boundary and enforce security policies.
 If AWS allowed traffic from VPC B to Egress to the Internet through VPC A's NAT gateway, it would essentially make VPC A a transit VPC, which breaks the AWS design principle of VPC peering as a non-transitive relationship.

-### Why is VPC PrivateLink not a straightforward option?

-The reasoning is similar to peering: PrivateLink is not meant to be transitive.

-To dive deeper: When you make an interface VPC endpoint with AWS PrivateLink, a "[requester-managed network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/requester-managed-eni.html)" is created.
-The "requester" is AWS, as you can see by the mysterious "727180483921" account ID.

-If you try to disable  (which ensures that the ENI is either the source or the destination of any traffic it receives), you will not be able to, since it is managed by AWS.
-So traffic is dropped before it would ever travel cross-account.

-If you try to disable "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" (which ensures that the ENI is either the source or the destination of any traffic it receives), you will not be able to since AWS manages it.
-So traffic is dropped before it would ever travel cross-account.

 ### How much cheaper is VPC Sharing than TGW?

 _Assuming you would have 50 spoke VPCs and were in US East._